actionanand/arblogz/src/content/blog/meat-and-poultry-guide.md

 ---
-title: "Complete Meat & Poultry Guide: Multilingual Names & Famous Dishes"
+title: "Complete Meat & Poultry Guide: Multilingual Guide"
 description: "Comprehensive guide to meat, poultry, and non-veg dishes with names in Tamil, English, Kannada, and Hindi.
 Learn about different cuts, parts, and famous preparations like Shawarma, Tandoori, and more!"
-date: 2025-11-03
+date: 2025-11-01
 tags: ["meat", "poultry", "multilingual", "indian cuisine", "reference", "non-veg"]
 category: Indian Cuisine
+ogImage: /images/year-2025/chicken-parts.webp
 ---

 A complete reference guide for meat and poultry terms across Tamil, English, Kannada, and Hindi languages, plus detailed explanations of popular non-veg dishes and cooking styles!